 - The Department, Chair or lecturer who supervises the thesis may issue editorial requirements for formatting the internal pages.

 - To validate the deposit, the original documents of the Bachelor and Master theses must be submitted personally to the staff of the Dean’s Office during business hours.

 - Mailing by post, or deposit in the Dean's Office’s mailbox or with the professor is not permitted.
 The document can be submitted via another person selected by the student; a letter of authorisation is not necessary.

 - There is no confirmation of receipt, the registration being visible on on MyUnifr.

-- Bachelor and Master theses must be submitted to the personnel of the Dean’s Office no later than Thursday, 10 September 2020.
-As of 14 September2020, submission of Bachelor and Master theses can be accepted only if you are enrolled for the Spring semester 2020.
+- Bachelor and Master theses must be submitted to the personnel of the Dean’s Office no later than Thursday, 18 February 2021.
+As of 22 February 2021, submission of Bachelor and Master theses can be accepted only if you are enrolled for the Spring semester 2021.